Cray-HPE/docs-csm/operations/power_management/Power_On_and_Start_the_Management_Kubernetes_Cluster.md

     /opt/cray/platform-utils/spire/fix-spire-on-storage.sh
     ```

+    Note that if the script errors out indicating that a file is missing, the script can be re-run to see if those additional attempts will allow it to run to completion.

 1. (`ncn-m001#`) Determine whether the `cfs-state-reporter` service is failing to start on each manager/master, worker, and storage NCN while trying to contact CFS.

     PLEASE NOTE:  In the script below, modify the ranges of workers and storage nodes BASED ON THE NUMBER YOU HAVE IN YOUR ENVIRONMENT.